vitran96/evershop-docs/docs/getting-started/installation.md

 ```
 ### Step 3: Install database

 NodeJS Cart uses MySQL.
-You will need to create a database named `nodejscart`, username is `admin` and password is `123456` (Yeah I know, this will be a part of configuration later one)
+You will need to create a database named `nodejscart`, username is `admin` and password is `123456` (Yeah I know, this will be a part of configuration later)

-Navigate to the root folder and you will se a file named `db.sql`.
+Navigate to the root folder and you will see a file named `db.sql`.
 Import this file to your database.

 ```shell
 cd nodejscart